 Enter all the building envelope components present in the building and include area and thermal values where appropriate.
 Use the green ‘Add’ buttons to add entries for as many component construction types as are present in the building.
 Select N/A for any fields where inputs do not apply.

 Audit Template inputs for Construction:

-Select a roof construction types from the drop-down menu that includes typical exterior materials used for roof structures, for as many roof types that are present in the building.
+Select a roof construction type from the drop-down menu that includes typical exterior materials used for roof structures, for as many roof types that are present in the building.
 Enter the insulation level (R-value) and select a roof condition option (Excellent, Good, Average, Poor) to reflect the degree of degradation due to weathering, evidence of moisture intrusion, and standing moisture.
 Select whether the building may be considered a cool, green, or blue roof as defined below:

 Cool roof: roof with a high solar reflectance (or albedo) material that helps to reflect sunlight and heat away from a building, which reduces roof temperature